 I follow an intermittent fasting schedule ever since I began my 90-day fat belly challenge back in July 2019.
 Because I follow an 18 / 6 meal pattern, this meant I was used to not eating for mostly 18 hours each day – for 3 months.

 This article is going to look at why I did a two-day fast in the place, the experience during and after, benefits of two-day fasts, and what to watch out for.

 This seems like the most logical place to start.

-I have been reading about intermittent fasting and benefits of longer periods of fasting since following this meal timing protocol the last 3 months.
+I have been reading about intermittent fasting and the benefits of longer periods of fasting since following this meal timing protocol for the last 3 months.

 Although I am keen to lose body fat and lose the fat belly and moobs, there are many significant benefits for extended periods of fasting.
 I discuss more about these in benefits of extended fasting below.

 I have to admit that I was keen to see if I could even last 40 plus hours of fasting.
 My lifestyle is pretty comfortable since living life as an expat in Malaysia, so I want to challenge myself more and put myself into uncomfortable situations – this certainly counts as one of them, but the question is how much of a challenge would it be?

 I would like to answer with a scientific answer supporting 40-hours as the magic number.